 - Behavior issues

 While it is still important to have a thorough physical exam by your primary veterinarian once a year so you are able to get prescription and prevention refills, there is plenty a veterinarian can do for your pet through virtual care.
 There’s so much more that veterinarians can do for your pet through virtual care, including getting a second opinion.
 Instead of googling, you can request a virtual video call and get sound advice from a trusted veterinarian.
 You can even share photos and videos so the vet can see the pet in their natural environment and get a better sense of what might be going on.

 How to know when in-person or virtual care is right for the situation

 Not only can telemedicine give you access to care long after your vet’s office has closed, but you can contact a vet to find out if you need to go to urgent care or if it’s OK to wait.
 Sometimes you’re not sure if you have a true emergency on your hands but you want to get some peace of mind.
 Before heading down to the emergency clinic and enduring extended wait times, which can last for several hours, you can connect with a vet through Airvet for an expert opinion.
 If the vet determines that it’s something that can wait, you’ve saved quite a bit of time and money.
 If it is an emergency, then at least you know what you need to do to take care of your pet.

-Learn more about our subscription plans—access unlimited video visits for only $19.99 per month—or add a wellness plan to help cover the cost of routine in-person care.
-No need to worry about the cost of individual appointments adding up without a plan to cover it.
+Learn more about Airvet membership—access unlimited video visits so you have no need to worry about the cost of individual video visits adding up.
 Airvet is your trusted pet care companion for questions big and small.
 We work together with you and your veterinarian to take a team approach to taking the best care of your pet.
-Now that you know more about how telemedicine can help you have access to medical care from the comforts of home and keep pet care costs down, you can make better decisions about how to care for your animal.
+Now that you know more about how telemedicine can help you have access to medical care from the comforts of home and keep pet care costs down, you can make better decisions about how to care for your family.